-Scalping is a form of a day trading that capitalizes on small price moves over and over again, often with large positions since a very small stop loss can used to control risk.
+Scalping is a form of a day trading that capitalizes on small price moves over and over again, often with large positions since a very small stop loss can be used to control risk.
 I consider myself a scalper because my day trades are based on a 1-minute chart and typically only last a few minutes.
-Here’s an example of how a day traders’s day may look.
-The follow chart shows forex trades on a 1-minute chart that generated a return of 8.43% on the account in about 2 hours of trading.
+Here’s an example of how a day traders’ day may look.
+The following chart shows forex trades on a 1-minute chart that generated a return of 8.43% on the account in about 2 hours of trading.
 Some day traders choose to be more active than this, or less.

 If you wish to be a stock scalper, stick to stocks with high volume and lots of daily movement.

 If you wish to be a forex scalper, open an ECN-style trading account.
 An ECN account is actually recommended for all forex day traders because the bid/ask spread in these accounts is smaller than with a normal account.

 Also give some thought to which market to day trade: stocks, forex, or futures?
 All are viable, but one market may fit your personal circumstances better.

 Capital requirements for day trading: Day trading forex requires only about $100 in starting capital, although more is recommended.
 You can day trade futures, like the popular S&P 500 e-minis (ES), with about $8,000 (less if you trade micro contracts), and to day trade US stocks requires $25,000 minimum (not applicable to other countries).
 This may also help you decide if you day trade or not, and what market you trade.